-William III survived an assassination attempt by the Jacobites led by John Fenwick.
+William III survived an assassination attempt by John Fenwick a member of the Jacobite Movement.

 Jacobite George Barclay hatched a plot to ambush and assassinate William III.
-The plot was discovered and a number of Jacobites were arrested.
+The plot was discovered and a number of members of the Jacobite Movement were arrested.

 John Fenwick was found guilty of treason for attempting to assassinate William and was beheaded.